thisisemre/MazeGame/README.md

 - The player starts at the top-left corner (0,0) and navigates through the maze using the arrow keys.
 The goal is to reach the bottom-right corner where the green exit square is located.

+## Development Roadmap

+1. **Responsive Design Implementation**: A planned update will dynamically adjust the maze and controls to fit mobile screen sizes.
+2. **Cell Size Adjustment**: Cell sizes will be adjusted based on screen dimensions to ensure proper appearance on all devices.
+3. **User Interface Improvements**: The control panel and other UI elements will be optimized for mobile devices.

+Follow the progress of these updates in the project issues or contribute directly to the codebase.